LilianMallya/Tensorflow_Shoes_detection/README.md

-# 🚀 TFOD Custom Object Detection
+# 🚀 TFOD Shoe Detection

 A TensorFlow-based object detection system for training custom models with SSD MobileNetV2.